mattbitter/CS410_TicketClassification/README.md

 	* Users can update the ‘str_new’ variable in the section to see how their inputs are classified in the ticketing support system

 ## Optimizing parameters
 5. It is important to seelct the optimal C value when using SVM.
 Accordingly, grid search and stratified k fold cross validation were used to ensure the parameters were correct.
-Section 5.1 does not need to be run by the user
+Section 5.1 and 5.2 do not need to be run by the user

 	Section 5.1 - cross validation identified that the true accuracy of our model is around 85% with ~2.5% std deviation.